Joejiong/Joejiong/README.md

-### Hi there 👋, I'm a progammer & Swimming Athlete 🏊‍♂️
+### Hi there 👋, I'm a progammer & swimming athlete 🏊‍♂️, still fighting with bugs, just like a hard-working farmer or like a random uncle, planting seedlings in the field🌵.

 <!--
 **Joejiong/Joejiong** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.